MicrosoftDocs/visualstudio-docs.pl-pl/docs/code-quality/ca1819-properties-should-not-return-arrays.md

 ## <a name="cause"></a>Przyczyna

-Właściwość publiczna lub chroniona w typie publicznym zwraca tablicę.
+Właściwość zwraca tablicę.

+Domyślnie ta reguła przegląda tylko widoczne na zewnątrz właściwości i typy, ale jest to [konfigurowalne](#configurability).

 ## <a name="rule-description"></a>Opis reguły